-- Avoid using the net if possible as it will rub off the fishes protective slime coating, increasing his chance of sickness and infections.
+- Avoid using the net if possible, as it will rub off the fish's protective slime coating, increasing its chance of sickness and infections.
 If you must use a net, use a rubberized kind.
-These reduce the damaged inflicted.
+These reduce the damage inflicted.

-- If you're having a hard time removing the lure, use needle nose pliers and gently pry the hooks free.
+- If you're having difficulty removing the lure, use needle nose pliers and gently pry the hooks free.
 Yanking and twisting the hooks only causes more damage.

-- Before you measure your fish (especially on hot days), place the measuring board in the water to avoid damaging the fishes protective slime coating.
+- Before measuring your fish (especially on hot days), place the measuring board in the water to avoid damaging the fish's protective slime coating.

-- Bass expel ammonia when they "breath", recirculating the water with your pump and or use of livewell chemicals such as "Catch & Release" help reduce the ammonia content in the water.
+- Bass expel ammonia when they "breath," recirculating the water with your pump or use of livewell chemicals such as "Catch & Release" help reduce the ammonia content in the water.

-With the advent of the modern-day aerated bass boat livewell, and through the use of livewell chemicals designed to maintain the condition of the bass, catch-and-release is now possible to more people than ever before.
-In Europe, where pollution has destroyed many waters, catch-and-release is the expected norm among sportfishermen; in America, it's a choice you must make with every bass you catch.
+With the advent of the modern-day aerated bass boat livewell, and through livewell chemicals designed to maintain the condition of the bass, catch-and-release is now possible for more people than ever before.
+In Europe, where pollution has destroyed many waters, catch-and-release is the expected norm among sport fishermen; in America, it's a choice you must make with every bass you catch.